JackSawyerWATX/dsaArrays/README.md

 - `scatterplot.py`: Generates a scatterplot visualization using matplotlib and numpy, demonstrating data visualization concepts.
 - `hashTable.py`: Implements a basic hash table data structure with add, contains, and hash functions.
 - `HashSets.py`: Implements a hash set data structure with collision handling using bucket lists.
+- `hashMap.py`: Implements a hash map data structure for key-value pairs with collision handling.

 ## Requirements